johnfraserss/ICS3U/Assignments/20 - Culminating/README.md

   * Objects
   * PVectors
 6. Your program **cannot** be similar to any previous assignments.
-7. Your screensaver **can** be interactive (mouse movement, keyboard input, etc.), but must work on it's own as well
 7. Your reflection is to include answer to **at least** the following:
   * What would you do differently if you could redo the project?
   * What improvements would you make to this project if you had another month to work on it?